brandongregory/dndhelp/src/dnd-in-pop-culture/dragon-age/da2-anders.md

 ---
 layout: article-no-related.njk
-meta_title: "Anders from Dragon Age 2 in DnD"
+meta_title: "How to Build Anders from Dragon Age 2 in DnD"
 meta_description: "Anders is a healer and ranged spell splinger with an unusual relationship with a spirit of justice.
 That's a perfect fit for a certain type of DnD character."
 author: "Brandon Gregory"
 section_name: dragon-age